Choose your bid and budget

-With Google Ads, you have the option to set a daily budget or a shared budget for a campaign.
-You can set a daily budget with the average amount you're willing to spend per day in that campaign.
+With Google Ads, you have the option to set an average daily budget or a shared budget for a campaign.
+You can set an average daily budget with the average amount you're willing to spend per day in that campaign.
 If you want to check your average daily budget across all campaigns, you can use the "Budget" column under the Campaigns tab.
 If you prefer thinking of your budget in monthly terms rather than in daily terms, you can calculate your monthly budget by multiplying your average daily budget by 30.4 (the average number of days per month).

 Tip: Start small

-If you're a beginner, try a daily budget of US$10 to US$50.
+If you're a beginner, try an average daily budget of US$10 to US$50.
 Check your account daily after applying a new budget to see how your campaigns have performed.

 You can set a shared budget with the amount you’re willing to spend across multiple campaigns for the same client.
 The following example shows how Google Ads optimizes your campaign performance when you use a shared budget.